AncientGrief/RNGesus/README.md

 | Epic Sword | Epic   | 50          |
 | Epic Axe   | Epic   | 25          |

-RnJesus will now check the drops in the following order:
+RNGesus will now check the drops in the following order:

 1. Check if next drop should be Epic